youjung822/19Fall_CS6440IHI/Documents/TestPlan.md

 We will be executing the test cases manually.
 Our intent was to focus more on finding a better and faster way of developing the App and testing it thoroughly.

 ## 2 Test Cases
+*We are still finalizing the design and the requirements.
+Once everything is completed, we will have the test cases written as per the system expectations.

 | |Purpose |Steps necessary to perform the test|Expected result|Actual result|Pass/Fail|
 |---|:-:|:-:|:-:|:-:|:-:|
 |1|         |                                     |                 |               |           |